3top1a/alkoholiq/DESIGN.md

 Copy (from: Stack) (to: Variable 0 ) ; Pops and puts it into variable storage

-; This will print all ASCII characters from z to 0 Copy ('z') (Variable 0)
+; This will print all ASCII characters from z to 0
+; 'z' is 122, just simplified for reading
+Copy ('z') (Variable 0)
 While (Variable 0)
     Print (Variable 0)